 N.J.
-Stat.
-Ann. § 4:22-24.
+STAT. § 4:22-24.
 Fighting or baiting animals or creatures and related offenses.

-- Keep, use, be connected with or interested in the management of, or receive money for the admission of a person to, a place kept or used for the purpose of fighting or baiting a living animal or creature; - b.
-Be present and witness, pay admission to, encourage or assist therein; - c.
-Permit or suffer a place owned or controlled by him to be so used; - d.
-For amusement or gain, cause, allow, or permit the fighting or baiting of a living animal or creature; - e.
-Own, possess, keep, train, promote, purchase, or knowingly sell a living animal or creature for the purpose of fighting or baiting that animal or creature; or - f.
-Gamble on the outcome of a fight involving a living animal or creature--
+- a.
+A person who shall: - (1) Keep, use, be connected with or interested in the management of, or receive money for the admission of a person to, a place kept or used for the purpose of fighting or baiting a living animal or creature; - (2) Be present and witness, pay admission to, encourage or assist therein; - (3) Permit or suffer a place owned or controlled by him to be so used; - (4) For amusement or gain, cause, allow, or permit the fighting or baiting of a living animal or creature; - (5) Own, possess, keep, train, promote, purchase, or knowingly sell a living animal or creature for the purpose of fighting or baiting that animal or creature; or - (6) Gamble on the outcome of a fight involving a living animal or creature; or - (7) Own possess, buy, sell, transfer, or manufacture animal fighting paraphernalia for the purpose of engaging in or otherwise promoting or facilitating the fighting or baiting of a living animal or creature-